connormckelvey/node-fieldbook/README.md

 Node-Fieldbook is a node API wrapper for Fieldbook's REST API.

 ## Breaking Changes
 As of version 1.0.0, Node-Fieldbook provides a Promise-based API.
-Callback functions uses in previous versions are no longer available.
+Callback functions used in previous versions are no longer available.

 ## Installation
 `npm install node-fieldbook --save`